 Stuck on your college application personal statement?
 Get help!

-Part I: Hear college reps discuss the college application personal statement: 6-7:25 p.m., Tuesday, Sept.
-25, in the SC library.
+Part I: Hear college reps discuss the college application personal statement: Oct.
+7, Thursday, via Zoom.
 Details: College admissions representatives from both public and private colleges will share information and tips about college application personal statements.
 We will read and discuss several sample personal statements.
 A parent/guardian is invited to attend with the student!
 Currently scheduled college admissions reps include UW, Seattle University and Western Washington University.
 Bring you iPad or laptop to view documents; no paper handouts available.
-Cost: $15 in advance to Ms. Denney, or at the door.
-This is an AVID Fundraiser.
-See your counselor for a scholarship for this event if needed.

-Part II: Get free feedback on your college application personal statement: Tuesday, Oct.
-16, 3:30-5:30 p.m.
-OR Tuesday, Oct.
-30, 3:30-5:30 p.m. in SC Career Center.
-Registration Requirement: Submit a draft of a personal statement to the Counseling office by Friday, Oct.
-12, or Friday, Oct.
-26. Max: 24 students each session.
+Part II: Get free feedback on your college application personal statement: Oct.
+21, 3:30-5:30 p.m.
+Registration Requirement: Submit a draft of a personal statement to the Counseling office by Monday, Oct.
+18. Max: 24 students each session.
 We cannot accommodate drop-ins.

 Each student who submits a draft will be assigned a one-hour 3:30-4:30 or 4:30-5:30 time slot.
 Two adult readers (admissions reps, educators, professionals and community members) will provide feedback on your statement in that hour.
 Readers will be familiar with guidelines for college application personal statements.

-The Free Application for Federal Student Aid opens Oct.
-1 - and wants your prior year completed tax returns from 2016.
-Shorecrest is hosting College Goal WA Free FAFSA Help Night 5:30-8 p.m., Tuesday, Oct.
-16, in the library and commons.
+The Free Application for Federal Student Aid and Washington Application for State Financial Aid each open Oct.
+1 - and wants your prior year completed tax returns from 2020.
+Shorecrest is hosting Free FAFSA/WASFA Help Night, Oct.
+7 during Four-in-One Night, via Zoom.

 Before you arrive, both the senior and the parent(s) should create an FSA ID to sign in to FAFSA electronically.
 To create a FSA ID, follow this link: https://studentaid.ed.gov/sa/fafsa/filling-out/fsaidWhat is a Direct Transfer program?In Washington state, the Direct Transfer Agreement (DTA) associate degree is designed to transfer to most Bachelor of Arts degrees at all four-year colleges and universities in Washington state.
 The DTA is sometimes called an Associate in Arts or an Associate in Arts and Sciences.